Netball in the Americas: The early years

 In 1960, a member of the All England Netball Association went to Jamaica to coach, lecture and test umpires.
 Two years later, an English team toured the West Indies, beating Jamaica, Trinidad and the West Indies.
 In 1967, a team representing Greater London toured Jamaica, winning all their matches on the tour.
 In 1970, a team of British Students toured the Bahamas and Jamaica.
 Later that year, Jamaica's national team toured England.
 The third World Tournament was held in Kingston, Jamaica in 1971.
 Teams that competed at the event included Jamaica, England and New Zealand.
 England's record against Jamaica in international matches between 1949 and 1976 was nine wins and zero losses.
 In 1972, an England Under 21 team toured Jamaica and beat the Jamaican Under 21 team every time they competed.
 Jamaica's national association was involved in the protests against apartheid policies that discriminated against black South Africans.
 As a result of the English tour of South Africa in 1973, Jamaica banned players who participated from competing in netball matches held in Jamaica.

 2010s

 As of January 2011, the women's national team was ranked number four in the world.
 In 2013, Netball Jamaica became the trading name for The Netball Foundation of Jamaica, a registered company and an approved charitable organisation.
 This new entity supersedes the Jamaica Netball Association (JNA) and brings with it fundamental changes to how the sport is administered going forward.

+National teams

+Americas Netball currently has 18 full members and two associate members.